andrewsantarin/staticify/README.md

 [![dependencies Status](https://img.shields.io/david/errorception/staticify.svg)](https://david-dm.org/errorception/staticify)
 [![devDependencies Status](https://img.shields.io/david/dev/errorception/staticify.svg)](https://david-dm.org/errorception/staticify?type=dev)

+> ## Fork
+>
+> This is a temporary fork for work-in-progress TypeScript support for the original [`staticify`](https://www.npmjs.com/package/staticify) library (on [GitHub](https://github.com/errorception/staticify)).
+The author of this fork assumes no liability for any damages this fork may cause (see [LICENSE](./LICENSE)) and will not provide further support unless it applies to bugs with existing type definition issues.
+Please refer to the original library for official TypeScript declarations as soon as they are available.
+>
+> ## Usage
+>
+> ```sh
+> npm install --save @andrewsantarin/staticify
+> npm install --save staticify@npm:@andrewsantarin/staticify # If you'd rather use the original name, but point to this library
+> ```

 A better static asset handler for Node.js/Express.js.

 Provides helpers to add a version identifier to your static asset's public URLs, and to remove the hash before serving the file from the file system.